-There’s a universal truth that resonates with candidates looking to get a job in tech: the process seems to take forever.
+There’s a universal truth that resonates with tech job candidates: the process seems to take forever.

 Researchers from LinkedIn’s Economic Graph team found that tech jobs top the list in hiring time.
-Engineering takes an average of 49 days for candidates to submit their job applications to start their first day on the job.
+Engineering positions take an average of 49 days for candidates to submit their job applications and start their first day on the job.
 Technical positions in research, finance, and information technology (IT) follow closely behind, taking 48, 46, and 44 days on average to fill.

 But why?

-Some tech jobs, regardless of how critical they need to be filled, can require a lot of rigorous requirements.
+Regardless of how critical they need to be filled, some tech jobs can require rigorous requirements.
 Companies are willing to wait for the right candidate and move them through an exhaustive hiring process to find the right fit.
 As employers widen their talent pool to recruit more women and people of color, it can also lead to a longer hiring time.

-Understanding how tech job hiring works can help curb your frustration during the (sometimes lengthy) process.
+Understanding how tech job hiring works can help curb frustration during the (sometimes lengthy) process.

 The Hiring Process in Tech